How To Lie (with Pictures) - WikiHow

 PDF download Download Article

-1. Step 1 Keep your lie simple.
-1 Keep your lie simple.
-Include details that make your lie seem legitimate, but not so many that it becomes complicated.
-An elaborate lie means more details that you have to keep track of and can often mean more explaining.
-A simple, straightforward lie is easier to maintain.
+1. Step 1 Keep your lie simple, but include a few details.
+1 Keep your lie simple, but include a few details.
+Keep the details simple and easy to remember.
+A few essential details will make your lie seem legitimate, and keeping it simple will avoid overcomplicating your lie, which will make it harder to remember.
+An elaborate lie means more details you have to keep track of, and can often require more explaining.
+A simple, straightforward lie is easier to maintain.[1]

-• For example, an elaborate lie might be, “I’m late because when I got onto I-70, it was so backed up that I had to reverse all the way down the entrance ramp and I ended up taking country roads instead.”
+• Say you want to lie about why you were late.
+An elaborate lie might be, “I’m late because when I got onto I-70, it was so backed up that I had to reverse all the way down the entrance ramp and I ended up taking country roads instead.”
 A simple version of that lie would be, “Traffic was pretty backed up on I-70.”
+The detail of “I-70” is enough to make the excuse believable.

-2. Step 2 Avoid including other people in the lie.
-2 Avoid including other people in the lie.
+5. Step 5 Make sure your lie can’t be cross-checked with witnesses.
+5 Make sure your lie can’t be cross-checked with witnesses.
 Using someone as a witness or alibi makes your lie more complicated than it needs to be.
-If the person you lie to checks your alibi, they may find out you lied.
+On the other hand, constructing a lie where it’s easy to verify whether it’s true or not will just make the lie easier to catch.
+If the person you lie to checks your alibi, they may find out you lied.[5]

 • If you use someone else in your lie, be sure to tell them.
 Some people may not appreciate being part of your lie.